-The enclosures doors must remain closed at all times during operation to ensure safety of personnel.
+The enclosure door must remain closed at all times during operation to ensure safety of personnel.
+A set of keys is provided for locking the door.
 Only authorized personnel or technicians should be allowed to open and service the unit.